 The campaign, which ran in August-November 2020, reached 7.1 million young women in their 20s over three months.
 Girl Effect used Facebook to survey its target audience and inform real-time changes in order to better identify, reach and engage young women throughout the campaign.
 For example, Girl Effect found that posts written in Devanagari script rather than Hinglish performed better and adjusted their strategy accordingly.

-To measure its impact towards the goal of increasing favorable attitudes towards vaccines, Girl Effect surveyed people over one month of the campaign, in October-November, 2020.
+To measure its effect towards the goal of increasing favourable attitudes towards vaccines, Girl Effect surveyed people over one month of the campaign, in October-November, 2020.
 During that one month period, ads reached over 3.5 million young women and led to 43 million impressions, meaning that each woman was targeted with 12 ads on average.
-The estimated promotional cost towards the goal of improving confidence in vaccines during the month was in the range of USD 0.39 - 0.60 per person.
+The estimated promotional cost towards the goal of improving confidence in vaccines during the month was in the range of $0.39 - $0.60 per person.

 Survey results also showed that more than 84% of people who saw the ads believed that missing a vaccine dose will make a difference in a child's ability to fight life-threatening diseases.
 There was a 3.8 percentage point increase in reported perceptions that vaccines protect children from life-threatening diseases during that month.
 Women that saw the ads in areas with the lowest vaccination coverage (the ‘hotspots’) showed a 4.2 percentage point increase in perceptions that doctors and ASHAs (community health workers) have the most accurate information about vaccination.